Jianningli/skullVAE/README.md

 }
 ```
 ---
-contact: feel free to contact jianningli.me[AT]gmail[dot]com, if you have questions about the codes and paper
+:star: Check out our other skull-reconstruction project with MONAI at [SkullRec](https://github.com/Project-MONAI/research-contributions/tree/main/SkullRec)
+Contact :email: for questions about the codes, feel free to contact jianningli.me[AT]gmail[dot]com